-- The regulatory or legal reporting framework in a jurisdiction might require other legislation or regulation to be implemented before the jurisdiction can effectively adopt or otherwise use ISSB Standards. - For IFRS Accounting Standards, the IFRS Foundation has observed a variety of adoption approaches, ranging from incorporation by reference, so that the application of each new Standard is automatically required under local law or regulation, to endorsement processes that require specific actions by local bodies on a standard-by-standard basis.
-For the adoption or other use of ISSB Standards, the policy decision should address details for the adoption process of ISSB Standards both initially and on an ongoing basis. - The endorsement by IOSCO of ISSB Standards may support jurisdictional decision making and streamline the jurisdictional processes for the formal adoption or other use of ISSB Standards into regulatory frameworks.
-Jurisdictions should give consideration to the complexities and delays that might arise in the context of a duplicative process to consider whether the ISSB Standards serve to effectively deliver consistent and comparable information for capital markets. - Jurisdictions may consider a multi-staged adoption or other use of ISSB Standards.
-For example, jurisdictions willing to accelerate the adoption or other use of ISSB Standards might consider initially setting requirements for listed entities through listing rules before enacting other legislation that may be more complex and require involvement of various elements of the jurisdiction's policy making. - The role and purpose of the IFRS Foundation is not to determine jurisdictional roadmaps, nor does it have extensive expertise in jurisdictional company law or rulemaking.
-However, the IFRS Foundation has and will continue to gain experience both from jurisdictional adoption of IFRS Accounting Standards and ISSB Standards and is committed to sharing such experiences with jurisdictions as they develop and execute their roadmaps towards the adoption or other use of ISSB Standards.
+- The regulatory or legal reporting framework in a jurisdiction might require other legislation or regulation to be implemented before the jurisdiction can effectively adopt or otherwise use ISSB Standards. - For IFRS Accounting Standards, the IFRS Foundation has observed a variety of adoption approaches, ranging from incorporation by reference, whereby the application of each new Standard is automatically required under local law or regulation, to endorsement processes that require specific actions by local bodies on a standard-by-standard basis.
+For the adoption or other use of ISSB Standards, the policy decision should address details of the adoption process of ISSB Standards both initially and on an ongoing basis. - IOSCO's endorsement of ISSB Standards may support jurisdictional decision-making and streamline jurisdictional processes for the formal adoption or other use of ISSB Standards into regulatory frameworks.
+Jurisdictions should take into account the complexities and delays that might arise in the context of a duplicative process in considering whether the ISSB Standards effectively deliver consistent and comparable information for capital markets. - Jurisdictions may consider a multi-staged adoption or other use of ISSB Standards.
+For example, jurisdictions willing to accelerate the adoption or other use of ISSB Standards could initially set requirements for listed entities through listing rules before enacting other legislation that might be more complex and require involvement of various elements of the jurisdiction's policymaking. - The role and purpose of the IFRS Foundation is not to determine jurisdictional roadmaps, nor does it have extensive expertise in jurisdictional company law or rulemaking.
+However, the IFRS Foundation has and will continue to gain experience from jurisdictional adoption of IFRS Accounting Standards and ISSB Standards, and is committed to sharing such experiences with jurisdictions as they develop and execute their roadmaps towards the adoption or other use of ISSB Standards.